DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Introduction/Introduction.md

 - **Outbound**
 	- **Functional Acknowledgement** – Send functional acknowledgement that inbound document has been received.

+Depending on licensing additional documents are available per module, view all trading partner documents [here](Trading%20partners%20and%20documents.md).

 ## Setup
 ### Core setup
 The following core setup is available under **EDI > Setup**: